CCI-GU-Sweden/eRImote-python-BIAS-Gtb/create_kernel/README.md

 * Remove all **_kernels_** you created from jupyter (NOT the original named python3)
 * Remove any conda **_environments_** you created

-## GIT
-Git is a version control system used to track changes in files and collaborate with other people.
-It allows you for example to:

-- keep a history of your work
-- recover older versions of files
-- collaborate on projects

-We can use **git** to get all the files needed for the course locally on our machine.

 ## More information / Documentation
 Documentation for conda/Miniforge can be found here: